marsgroves/CYBERSECURITY/Splunk/splunk.md

 It took about 2 hours for IP address 198.153.194.2 to return to its normal speeds as indicated at 10:30:00 A.M. when the download speed became 107.91 megabits and the upload speed was 13.51 megabits.
 At 12:30:00 P.M., IP address 198.153.194.1 returned to its normal range of upload speed 108.91 megabits and download speed 8.51 megabits.
 Their ratios also increased.

 ## Step 2: Are We Vulnerable?

+Background: Due to the frequency of attacks, your manager needs to be sure that sensitive customer data on their servers is not vulnerable.
+Since Vandalay uses Nessus vulnerability scanners, you have pulled the last 24 hours of scans to see if there are any critical vulnerabilities.